 But my question is, and you're kind of alluding to this with everything that you've been talking about, is what is that line in the sand?

-What has to happen with Iran andor Syria that makes our involvement in the situation become less diplomatic and maybe much more on the side of, shall we say, aggressive use of force.
+What has to happen with Iran and or Syria that makes our involvement in the situation become less diplomatic and maybe much more on the side of, shall we say, aggressive use of force?

-Uh all they have to do, because I fear what they're learning.
+All they have to do, because I fear what they're learning, I fear what they think they're learning.

-Um this Hezbollah-Israel war was a skirmish in the end, and yet the United States had democratic politicians that are broadcast all over the world, the worldwide diplomatic community acted as though this were World War III.
+This Hezbollah-Israel war was a skirmish in the end, and yet the United States had democratic politicians that are broadcast all over the world.

-And we had to stop this, we have to stop the killing, the suffering.
+We have to stop the killing, the suffering.

 We had all these bogus pictures coming out of Lebanon via Reuters and AP.

-Uh, and they have seen how easy it is to shut their enemies down.
+And they have seen how easy it is to shut their enemies down.

-Yeah, these people are patient.
+These people are patient.

 They see us operating in a politically correct way.

-I don't think we're gonna stop them getting nukes.
+I'll tell you this, just to cut to the chase, I don't think we're going to stop them getting nukes.